-In this article, we will investigate the differences between Unique Opens + Clicks and Repeat Opens + Clicks.
-We will also dive into some of the reasoning for high unique opens, and explain some problems that can occur resulting in inflated unique opens.
+This article breaks down the differences between Unique Opens + Clicks and Repeat Opens + Clicks.
+We will also dive into some of the reasons why you might see an unexpected number of unique opens, and explain some ways to explain or prevent inflated unique opens.

-The first time a link is clicked, just like Opens it will generate a unique Click.
+The first time a link is clicked, just like with Opens, it will generate a Unique Click.
 If recipients click those links again, this will generate Repeat Clicks.

 Remember to contact Staffbase Support when experiencing issues that can't be explained here, or if an investigation is called for.
 We're always happy to help!

 If you see a low number of Unique Opens on a consistent basis, there may be issues with your recipients viewing your emails.

 You'll want to investigate whether your recipients are seeing a visual warning in their email client about the content being blocked, or if permissions are needed.